sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/migrate.md

 #### Step 1: Upgrade current instance

-Upgrade your current instance to the latest version of Sourcegraph (must be 4.5.0 or above) using the old deployment method in [deploy-sourcegraph](https://github.com/sourcegraph/deploy-sourcegraph).
+Upgrade your current instance to the latest version of Sourcegraph (must be 4.5.0 or above) following the [standard upgrade process](update.md#standard-upgrades) for [deploy-sourcegraph](https://github.com/sourcegraph/deploy-sourcegraph).

 ##### From Privileged to Non-privileged

-If your Sourcegraph instance is currently running in privileged mode, and would like to migrate from `Privileged` (old-default) to `Non-privileged` (new-default), please proceed with the upgrade process using the [migrate-to-nonprivileged](https://github.com/sourcegraph/deploy-sourcegraph/tree/master/overlays/migrate-to-nonprivileged) overlay from the [deploy-sourcegraph repository](https://github.com/sourcegraph/deploy-sourcegraph) when doing the upgrade.
+Sourcegraph's deployment mode changed from privileged (containers run as root) to non-privileged (containers run as non-root) as the default in the new Kustomize setup.
+If your instance is currently running in privileged mode and you want to upgrade to `non-privileged` mode, use the [migrate-to-nonprivileged overlay](https://github.com/sourcegraph/deploy-sourcegraph/tree/master/overlays/migrate-to-nonprivileged) from the Sourcegraph [deploy-sourcegraph](https://github.com/sourcegraph/deploy-sourcegraph) repository when performing your upgrade.

+Follow the [standard upgrade process](update.md#standard-upgrades), but applying the [migrate-to-nonprivileged overlay](https://github.com/sourcegraph/deploy-sourcegraph/tree/master/overlays/migrate-to-nonprivileged) will convert your deployment to run in non-privileged mode

 #### Step 2: Set up a release branch